 Developing a strong employer brand is a key marketing strategy to build awareness about UC as an employer of choice and to tell the "UC story."
 Currently the organization does not communicate a persuasive story as to why a job seeker should consider our organization as a career choice.
-The branding deliverables will include an UC employee value proposition (EVP) and a brand-focused landing page for the new talent acquisition system to attract and influence strong candidates with the right skill set.
+The branding deliverables will include a UC employee value proposition (EVP) and a brand-focused jobs webpage for the new talent acquisition system to attract and influence strong candidates with the right skill set.

-Furthermore, the new talent acquisition system will enhance the candidate experience through streamlining the application process and will include a portal where applicants, both internal and external, can check their application status.
-An added feature of the site will be dedicated to highlighting "hot" jobs and heavily promote UCOP's high risk jobs identified during the Phase 2 gap analysis to reduce lag time for filling these positions.
+Furthermore, the new talent acquisition system will enhance the candidate experience by streamlining the application process and will include a portal where applicants, both internal and external, can check their application status.
+An added feature of the site will be dedicated to highlighting "hot" jobs and heavily promoting UCOP's high risk jobs identified during the Phase 2 gap analysis to reduce lag time for filling these positions.

-Recruitment Planning and Pipeline Strategy (source and recruit job candidate)
+D.2.4 Recruitment Planning and Pipeline Strategy (source and recruit job candidate)

 Create targets that define what talent looks like from entry-level talent graduating from UC campuses to more experienced candidates to meet the organization's needs.
-In a tight job market a planful approach is critical to identify strong talent.
+In a tight job market, a strategic approach is critical to identify strong talent.
 Diversity will be a key consideration while UCOP leverages internal and external sourcing/recruitment strategies for hiring the ideal talent into competitive roles.
 To recruit top talent, UCOP Human Resources will be developing a number of different deliverables within the recruitment plan and pipeline strategy as part of our long-term approach:

 - Candidate Profile Development: Design a template for identifying profiles, skills and competencies needed to recruit the successful candidates to fill the 5 jobs identified during the gap analysis.
-The design will include "profile sizzle sheets" that defines the recruitment strategy for each profile.
-The recruiting team will work closely with hiring managers to build the template's detailed profile on what is needed for the role and identify where to seek talent.
+The design will include "profile sizzle sheets" that define the recruitment strategy for each profile.
 The key components of the design will highlight the education, experience, skills, competencies and what is required to be effective and successful within the role.
 The "sizzle" is "what is needed" to make the job attractive to candidates in the current market.
 The recruiter and hiring manager will work together to produce this document before launching the search in the Bay Area market or nationally. - Pipeline Development: The talent pipeline will be designed to address the talent gaps identified within the UCOP workforce plan.
 Five profiles were identified and the success rate will be measured through a targeted outreach approach.
 This strategy will include expanding professional networks online and in-person; increasing our yield ratio for each profile pipeline with more in-depth assessment tools; behavioral questions used within the interview process and an assessment of our retention ratio within each job profile.
-Another key focus will be to explore ways to increase UC campus recruiting to try and grow identified hard-to-fill UCOP jobs, for example targeting soon-to-be or recent UC graduates as a viable candidate pool. - As part of the recruiting process, the Talent Acquisition team will design and, in some cases revise UCOP's recruitment process and highlight new processes that align with our latest talent acquisition technology (People Soft - TAM).
-Specifically the team will: - Develop in-person and online training - revise our hiring manager online toolkit; - o create job aides for the new talent acquisition system; - train hiring managers and HR/Recruiters on the new talent acquisition system; and, - collaborate with the Retention team on a playbook for recruiting and hiring for managers i.e. onboarding guide;
+Another key focus will be to explore ways to increase UC campus recruiting to try to grow identified hard-to-fill UCOP jobs, for example targeting soon-to-be or recent UC graduates as a viable candidate pool. - Recruiting Process: As part of the recruiting process, the Talent Acquisition team will design and, in some cases revise UCOP's recruitment process and highlight new processes that align with our latest talent acquisition technology (People Soft TAM).
+Specifically, the team will: - Develop in-person and online training - o Revise our hiring manager online toolkit - Create job aids for the new talent acquisition system - o Train hiring managers and HR/Recruiters on the new talent acquisition system - Collaborate with the Retention team on a playbook for recruiting and hiring for managers, i.e., an onboarding guide